 In Xtext's grammar language syntax and structure of models are defined at a single location in a very concise way.
 The nesting structure and the references between objects are expressed which goes beyond plain abstract syntax trees.
 By just pointing to a type of an object, we describe the shape of a syntax graph.
 But the grammar alone has no meaning to describe the visibility rules inside of a resource or across resource boundaries.
 Therefore Xtext has a concept of scopes that are modeled as a chain of responsibility.

 Code formatting is an opionionated beast.
 It always has been a matter of taste, and it always will be a matter of taste.
 This is the reason, why professional formatting tools, such as Eclipse JDT, offer a gazillion number of options.
 Which is still not sufficient enough.
 After all, you can override them inline with tag-comments to make the formatter shut up.
 Can't we do better than that?

 Assuming you are an Eclipse RCP application developer, and you need to quickly create a prototype for your customer, ask yourself:

 - Which technology stack would you use to quickly prototype an Eclipse RCP application?

 - Is your architecture good enough to be customized and to be used in a real world scenario?

-In this talk, I'll present my experience as Eclipse RCP Application developer, explaining how to quickly prototype RCP applications with a simple, effective and extensible technology stack, based on:
+In this showtime demo, I'll present my experience as Eclipse RCP Application developer, explaining how to quickly prototype an RCP application for banking with a simple, effective, and extensible technology stack based on:

 Developers are facing big changes in the way they are working since the raise of Docker.
 It’s terribly trendy and popular.
 Containers are heavily used to build, ship and run softwares.But what are the biggest impacts and values for the Developers?